ofiryakobi/debm/README.md

 Setting up
 ----
-Using your favorite Python IDE (I recommend installing Anaconda and using Spyder), we will now import *debm* and define the environment: the prospects and model.
+Using your favorite Python IDE (I recommend installing Anaconda and using Spyder), we will now import *debm* and define the environment: the prospects and the model.
 The hash tag symbol is used for commenting, and will be used here to clarify the code.

 ```# We will use Prospect and Sample_of_K for now, the rest will be used later